hpehl/mcup/README.md

 #### Disk Usage (`du`)

 Use this subcommand to analyze the disk usage of the artifacts selected by the filters.
+The subcommand accepts the same filters as the `keep` and `rm` subcommands, but does not remove any artifacts.
+Instead, it selects the artifacts matched by the filter and calculates the size of the groups, artifacts and versions.

 The subcommand accepts the following options:

-* ` -o, --output <OUTPUT>` Defines whether (g)roups, (a)rtifacts and (v)ersions are included in the usage summary.
+* `-o, --output <OUTPUT>` Defines whether (g)roups, (a)rtifacts and (v)ersions are included in the usage summary.
 Defaults to `ga`.

+See the [DU page](DU.md) for more information and sample outputs.

 #### Keep / Remove (`keep`, `rm`)